w3f/w3f-education/docs/Rust/section2/alt-data-types.md

 ## Negative Numbers - Unsigned Integers vs. Signed Integers

-You may notice that Substrate specifically uses _unsigned_ for many data types which are represented for a number, such as a `BlockNumber`, which is a `u32`, or even a balance, which is usually represented as `u128`.
+You may notice that Substrate specifically uses _unsigned_ for many data types which are represented for a number.
+An example of this is a `BlockNumber`, which is a `u32`, or even the type for an account balance, which is usually represented as `u128`.

-Unsigned types cannot be negative, meaning that all primitives used within a runtime are all positive, real numbers.
+Unsigned types cannot be negative, meaning that all primitives used within a runtime are all positive integers.
 This is party due to a few reasons:

 1. The notion of a negative balance does not exist for on-chain balances.
 Even for a `BlockNumber`, a negative block number is invalid and unreasonable in any scenario.
 2. `u32` and other unsigned types give a higher, _positive_ bound than a type like `i32`.
 With `BlockNumber` as an example.
 This would allow the total number of blocks a network could generate to be much higher than a signed type.

 :::tip Thought exercise: if Polkadot used `u8` for the BlockNumber type, how long would the chain run before it overflowed?

 Give it some thought, and pick an answer!
 What would a _smaller_ data type imply for something like `BlockNumber`, which the network uses to progress?